dmaivel/sharedgl/README.md

     5. Upon building either the x64 binary or x86 binary or both binaries, move the install script (`...\sharedgl\scripts\wininstall.bat`) into the same folder where the built binaries reside (`...\sharedgl\build\Release\`).
     6. Run the script and allow admin privledges.
     7. The libraries should now be installed, meaning any application that uses OpenGL (32-bit and 64-bit) will use SharedGL.

-An uninstall script, `winuninstall.bat` is also provided.

-> [!NOTE]\
-> Previous releases' clients are named `opengl32.dll`, meaning they are not ICDs.
-If you use an outdated client (not recommended) from `release <= 0.3.0`, then all you need to do is drop it into the same folder as your OpenGL application.

-Additionally (because only virtualized Windows guests are supported), the Windows VirtIO Drivers need to be installed, which can be found [here](https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/upstream-virtio/).
-(Navigate to `...\virtio-win-upstream\Win10\amd64\`, right click on `ivshmem.inf`, and press `Install`).

 # Virtual machines
 Before you start up your virtual machine, you must pass a shared memory device and start the server before starting the virtual machine.
 This can be done within libvirt's XML editor or the command line.
 Use the `-v` command line argument when starting the server and place the output in its respective location, depending on whether you use libvirt or qemu.
 Scroll down for driver information.